Lecturer in Work and Employment Relations

 My doctoral research was an ESRC-funded studentship which looked at international trade union mobilisation, supervised by Dr Ian Greer and Professor Mark Stuart (both at LUBS) as well as Dr Christine Harlen (department for Politics and International Studies, University of Leeds).
 My work from this project has been published in journals such as European Journal of Industrial Relations and Industrial Relations Journal.

 Since completing my PhD I have broadened my research interests.
-My most recent published research has examined the labour market for live music performance in the UK and France, focusing in particular on the question of musicians’ pay.
-This research has been featured on BBC Radio 4’s Thinking Allowed, and has been published in journals including Work, Employment and Society, Human Relations and Work and Occupations.
-My 2014 article in the first-mentioned was nominated for the SAGE prize for innovation and excellence in research.
+My most recent published research has examined the labour market for live music performance in the UK and France, focusing in particular on the question of musicians’ pay, as well as the ways new technology is changing the operations of freelancer labour markets.
+This research has been featured on BBC Radio 4’s Thinking Allowed, and has been published in journals including Work, Employment and Society, Human Relations, British Journal of Industrial Relations, and Work and Occupations.

 Currently my research focus is shifting towards a more social policy focus with a particular interest in France.
-In particular, my main interest currently is the marketisation of public services as a co-investigator on the ERC Starter Grant-funded project The Effects of Marketization on Societies (PI Ian Greer).
+Recent work in this respect focuses on welfare-to-work systems and social care projects in comparative perspective.
 I lecture on diverse subjects but concentrate mainly on international and comparative employment relations, which I teach at both undergraduate and postgraduate level.

 - PhD supervision